 - 3 tablespoons butter (I use margarine), softened

-Measure and add all ingredients into a medium size bowl.
+- Measure and add all ingredients into a medium-sized bowl.
 They do not need to be added to the bowl in any certain order.
 Mix until the batter is smooth.
 If you do not melt the butter completely, there will be small lumps of butter in the batter.

-Add one to two tablespoons margarine to the frying pan before cooking more batter.
+- Add 1 to 2 tablespoons margarine to the frying pan before cooking more batter.
 This gives the cake a delicious, crunchy edge.
-I like the edges on my pancakes almost black, delicious!
+I like the edges on my pancakes almost black—delicious!

-Serve hot.
-Top with peanut butter and syrup, strawberries, blueberries, whatever you like on them.
-You can also add apples, etc. to the batter and make apple pancakes.
+- Serve hot.
+Top with peanut butter and syrup, strawberries, blueberries, or whatever you like on them.
+You can also add apples, etc., to the batter and make apple pancakes.